PGY2 Pediatric Pharmacy Residency

 - Seminar Presentation (ACPE-accredited)

-12 days plus 6 holidays (Independence Day, Labor Day, Thanksgiving Day, Christmas Day, New Year’s Day, Memorial Day)
+10 days plus 6 holidays (Independence Day, Labor Day, Thanksgiving Day, Christmas Day, New Year’s

-Financial support is offered to attend the ASHP Midyear Clinical Meeting and the ALCALDE Residency Meeting.
+Financial support is offered to attend the ASHP Midyear Clinical Meeting and the PPA Annual Meeting.

 Health, dental and vision plans are available